aliowx/university_task/README.md

-# AI Project: Data Analysis and Deep Learning
+# Data Analysis and Deep Learning

 ## Table of Contents
 1. [Introduction](#introduction)